Giant tortoise: Chelonoidis

+Other genera

 Aldabra giant tortoise

 The Aldabra giant tortoise (Aldabrachelys gigantea) lives on the remote Aldabra Atoll, one of the Seychelles group of islands in the Indian Ocean It is the only living species in the genus Aldabrachelys.
 Two other species in the genus, Aldabrachelys abrupta, and Aldabrachelys grandidieri were formerly endemic to Madagascar, but became extinct after the arrival of people.

 Distribution and habitat

 Aldabra giant tortoises have large dome-shaped shells in order to protect their delicate bodies that lie beneath their shells.
 They also have long necks in order to eat leaves from the higher branches of trees.
 The males, although not much bigger than the females, weigh nearly 100 kg (220 lbs) more.
 They move slowly and have small, thick legs and round, almost flat feet that assist them in walking on sand.

 The Aldabra giant tortoise mainly inhabits grasslands and swamps on Aldabra Atoll's islands, which form a part of the Seychelles island chain in the Indian Ocean.
 In the past, they shared the islands with multiple other giant tortoise species, but many of them were hunted to extinction in the 1700s and 1800s.
 Despite the fact that they are usually found in regions of dense low-lying vegetation, they have been known to wander into areas with more sparse vegetation and rocks when food is scarce.
 They can also be seen resting in shaded areas or shallow pools of water in order to cool themselves on hot days.
 Aldabra giant tortoises tend to spend their lives grazing, but will cover surprising distances in search of food and have also been observed on bare rock and thin soil.
 They can drink from very shallow pools through their nostrils; the former genus Dipsochelys refers to this adaptation.